 We especially like to use the Save Feature and categorize photos into different folders that we can look back to later.

-This road trip planner tool is desktop AND mobile-friendly to help you create the perfect adventure on the go, with the largest reviewed collection of campgrounds in the US.
+Their road trip planning app is desktop AND mobile-friendly to help you create the perfect adventure on the go, with the largest reviewed collection of campgrounds in the US.
 (This includes everything from FREE campsites to RV resorts!)

-Berty and I use this road trip planner tool for pretty much every road trip we plan, from our Pacific Coast road trip, a scenic loop around the Olympic Peninsula, and for our most recent trip to see all the National Parks in Utah.
+Berty and I have been using this road trip planner tool religiously this season, from our Pacific Coast road trip, a scenic loop around the Olympic Peninsula, and a recent trip to see all the National Parks in Utah.

-3. Google Maps Is Probably The Best Road Trip Planner Tool Out There!
+4. Google Maps Is Probably The Best Road Trip Planner Tool!

 Yes, road trip navigation is essential.
 One of the best free road trip planning tools out there is Google Maps!
 But here are a few extra tricks we like to use with Google Maps…

 Google Road Trip Hack #1 (Offline Maps In A Pinch)